A fatal fungal disease of ash trees

 - You are not required to take any particular action if you own infected ash trees, unless the Forestry Commission asks you to

 - Mature ash trees will not currently be removed unless they pose a significant safety risk, as they are valuable to wildlife, take longer to die and can help us learn more about genetic strains that might be resistant to the disease

 - Keep an eye on the trees' safety as the disease progresses, and prune or fell them if they or their branches threaten to cause injury or damage

 - In garden situations, you can help to slow the spread of the disease by collecting up and burning (where permitted), burying or composting the fallen leaves - this breaks the fungus's life cycle

-- Further advice for woodland owners and managers is available from the Forestry Commission: Managing ash in woodlands in light of ash dieback
+- Further advice for woodland owners and managers is available in the Forestry Commission's Operation Note 46: Managing ash in woodlands in light of ash dieback

 My trees are fine but I would still like to help, what can I do?

 - Be vigilant - ash dieback is now present across most of Sussex but any new cases should be reported to the Forestry Commission.
 Their Pest Alert Factsheet summarises and illustrates the main symptoms to look out for

 - Buy with care - only buy plants from reputable suppliers